Please find the figures

 Figure 7.
 Impact of non-pharmaceutical interventions (NPIs) to reduce COVID-19 mortality and healthcare demand (Source: Ferguson 2020).

-The French have a precise formula to express unwillingness for living in a world we don’t recognize: “Un monde de con!”
-Fortunately, we will walk out of this monde de con thanks to a scientific community which is vaster, stronger and faster than at any time in history.
-(Should politicians who are skeptical of science be ousted out of office?
-Yes, please, it might be time now!)
-Today, we don’t know how long, how intense and how deadly the epidemic will be.
-We are walking on moving ground, and in the coming weeks and months, we will need to be flexible and inventive, finding solutions nobody would have imagined just months ago.
+The French have an exquisitely precise formula to express unwillingness for living in a world you do not recognize: “Un monde de con!”
+Fortunately, we will be able to walk out of this monde de con thanks to a scientific community which is larger, stronger, and faster than at any time in history.
+(BTW, should politicians who are skeptical of science be ousted out of office?
+Yes, please!
+It is about time now!)
+As of today, we do not know how long lasting, how intense, and how deadly this pandemic will be.
+We are walking on moving ground and, in the coming months, we will need to be flexible, resilient, and inventive, looking for and finding solutions nobody would have imagined just months ago.
 Sure enough, though, science will lead the way out.
-If we leapt three years into the future and read the story of COVID-19, we would be excited.
+If we could leap three years into the future and read the story of COVID-19, we would not believe our eyes.

 Ainslie K et al. (Imperial College COVID-19 Response Team).
 Report 11: Evidence of initial success for China exiting COVID-19 social distancing policy after achieving containment.
 24 March 2020.
 DOI: https://doi.org/10.25561/77646